In 1999, ABC-Disney

 - Bad Bad Acting: Rooster and Miss Hannigan pretending to be Annie's parents slip into this when Warbucks gives them the check for $50,000.

 - Bowdlerize: Disney went with a more family-friendly angle, so Miss Hannigan's Lady Drunk tendencies were channeled into making her a Cloudcuckoo Lander.

 Miss Hannigan as Mrs. Mudge: And the very nice and very attractive lady at the orphanage said we'd find Annie here.

-Conflict Killer: The film opens with Annie breaking up a fight between July and Pepper.note This also happens in the 1982 movie, but occurs just a little bit later, plus several of the orphans fight at once.
+- Conflict Killer: The film opens with Annie breaking up a fight between July and Pepper.note

 "Lay off July!
 If Hannigan wakes up, she'll get sore!"